arbindtechguy/pframework/README.md

 # TechGuyFramework
-A simple light weight MVC framework on PHP
+A simple light-weight MVC framework on PHP